Keepsake

 Where it falls short

-• No rich text editorBasic text formatting only — no drag-and-drop media, no inline photos
+• No rich text editorBasic text formatting only.
+You can’t edit inline photos or drag-and-drop media.

 • Annual commitment only, no monthly billing$99 upfront with no way to try before committing